-- If there is a full stop before the second sequence. - Pushing with toe-stop to gain speed during the steps-turns in between sets. - If the skater executes more turns than required for the maximum level of the category.
+- If there is a full stop before the second sequence. - Pushing with toe-stop to gain speed during the steps-turns in between sets.

+• If the skater executes more turns than required for the maximum level of the category. (except for categories with maximum level three who may perform a cluster with no more than 4 turns in each set).

 Note: Regardless of the number of cumulative errors noted above, the Technical Panel cannot reduce the element lower than level Base.